 What sweeteners did you use?

-As mentioned in my keto and low carb food swaps post, I use one of three brands sugar replacements.
+As mentioned in my keto and low carb food swaps post, I use one of three brands of keto sugar replacements.
 In this case, I used Sukrin Gold (a brown sugar replacement) as well as Sukrin Granular.
 Both of these measure 1:1 with regular sugar and are 0g net carbs, making them essential for making low carbs sweets.

-What’s the point of using Collagen Peptides in the blueberry topping?
+What’s the point of using Collagen Peptides?

-The blueberry topping in this recipe has collagen peptides.
+The blueberry topping in this recipe includes collagen peptides.
 Besides being good for your hair, skin, and nails, collagen is a keto-friendly sauce thickener.
 I use this Unflavored Collagen Peptides to create a pie filling like consistency.

 This recipe makes 8 standard-sized or 24 mini muffins